jmangt/test-driven-puppet/git.md

 origin	/home/vagrant/git-project (push)
 ```

-#### Fetch Changes
+#### Fetch and Merge Changes

-Pull changes from a remote source by using the `git fetch REMOTE BRANCH` command.
+Fetch changes from a remote source by using the `git fetch REMOTE BRANCH` command.

-We now can use this `origin` default pull for changes in the original source.
+We now can use this `origin` default fetch for changes in the original source. *Fetching changes does not affect your code in any way*.

 Add a new commit to the original `git-project` directory.